timKraeuter/rust_bpmn_analyzer/README.md

 specific properties.
 The analyzer can detect deadlocks, livelocks, and other properties of BPMN models.

-The Analyzer is structured into one library and two binary crates:
+The Analyzer is structured into four crates:
 - `core`: The core functionality of the analyzer, i.e., analyzing BPMN models **(library)**.
 - `cli`: A CLI application providing BPMN analysis **(binary)**.
 - `webserver`: A webserver providing BPMN analysis as a service **(binary)**.
+- `wasm`: The WebAssembly crate provides bindings to web-assembly to analyze BPMN models on the client-side in the browser.

 # Core

+This crate contains the core functionality of the analyzer.
 See a detailed description on [my website](https://timkraeuter.com//rust-bpmn-analyzer/).

 # CLI

+This binary crate is a CLI application to analyze BPMN models.
 The following command lists the available options:
 ```bash
 cargo run -- -h